pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 c.NotebookApp.port = 9999
 ```

 Since we're installing JupyterLab instead of Jupyter Notebook, the configuration parameters will be a bit different.
 Most notably, the parameters will begin with `c.ServerApp` rather than `c.NotebookApp`.
-I found it quickest to search for the parameter names (using `CTRL+W` in `nano`, but syntax may differ depending on your text editor) and then uncommenting out those lines and setting the values.
+I found it quickest to search for the parameter names (using `CTRL+W` in `nano`, but syntax may differ depending on your text editor) and then uncomment those lines and set the values.

 Here are snippets from my `jupyter_server_config.py` file after the edits were made: